Ahousaht Indian Residential School

 General Conditions and Student Health

 Students who were not from Ahousaht were accompanied home and later entered day schools at Alberni and Ucluelet.
 The Ahousaht children continued classes on a day school basis in the classroom building, which had not been harmed, until a permanent day school could be erected in the village.
-Almost half the Ahousaht children were later transferred to Alberni IRS.
-Ahousaht IRS remained closed.
+Almost half the Ahousaht children were later transferred to Alberni Indian Residential School.
+Ahousaht Indian Residential School remained closed.

 - Chief Billy et al to Clifford Sifton, Secretary General of Indian Affairs (SGIA), June 30, 1904, RG10, vol. 6430, file 876-1, pt.
-1, Library and Archives Canada (LAC).
-The foregoing is an exract of the original letter, which does not appear in the file.
+1, Library and Archives Canada.
+The foregoing is an extract of the original letter, which does not appear in the file.
 However, a Departmental response is on file, which refers to “the detention at school (against the wishes of their father) of two children from your reserve” and states that “the Department has secured their discharge and taken steps to prevent a repetition of this occurence.”
-See S. Stewart, Assistant Secretary, Department of Indian Affairs (DIA), to Chief Billy, Oct.
+See S. Stewart, Assistant Secretary, Department of Indian Affairs, to Chief Billy, Oct.
 14, 1904, RG10, vol. 6430, file 876-1, pt.
 1, LAC. ↩

 - M. Swartout to H. Guillod, Indian Agent, Nov.
 1, 1895, RG10, vol. 6422, file 868-1, pt.
 1, LAC. ↩